When a baby is allergic to milk, it means that his

 If your baby has a milk allergy, keep two epinephrine auto-injectors

-on hand in case of a severe reaction
+on hand in case of a severe

-show you how to use it.
+doctor will show you how to use it.

 What Are the Signs & Symptoms of a Milk Allergy?